onehashai/onehash-connect/help/scim.md

 1. Search for **SCIM** and select **SCIM 2.0 Test App (Header Auth)**.

 1. Click **Add** and choose your **Application label**.
-For example, you can name it "Zulip SCIM".
+For example, you can name it "OneHash Connect SCIM".

 1. Continue to **Sign-On Options**.
 Leave the **SAML** options as they are.
-   This type of Okta application doesn't actually support SAML authentication, and you'll need to set up a separate Okta app to activate SAML for your Zulip organization.
+   This type of Okta application doesn't actually support SAML authentication, and you'll need to set up a separate Okta app to activate SAML for your OneHash Connect organization.

 1. In **Credentials Details**, specify the following fields: